 They’d probably agonised over whether I should go away to boarding school at all.
 One reason is that I was slapped about by the headmaster of the day school I went to locally.
 They’d call that abuse these days.
 So, I was taken out of there, probably as a sort of min-emergency.
 Then I was sent away.

 I was at this first boarding school for three years before strings were pulled to allow me to go to a big school, largely I suspect because I was good at sport and the trumpet.
 Sometime during my final year at junior school in 1973, when I was 13-years-old, my father was diagnosed with Leukaemia, terminal.

 He had told me earlier in the year that he had an illness that they couldn’t make better.
 But he did say that they could probably stop it getting worse.
 Maybe I didn’t want to hear and was in denial, but I don’t think I really believed it.
 He and my Mum kept the seriousness of it from me and my younger brother and sister just about till the end.

 I have subsequently found a photograph of the 1972 school cricket team.
 It was the annual fathers match when all the dads turn out and have some fun with their kids.
 My Dad was a great sportsman and very good cricketer in his time.
 Everybody was dressed in cricket whites and blazers except my Dad.
 He was sitting in the front row wearing ‘civvies’ because he wasn’t well enough to play.

-I was standing behind him not realizing he had less than six weeks to live.
+I was standing behind him not realizing he had only a year to live.